 Tutto Italia Ristorante, Epcot

 --This restaurant is a pleasant place to sit back, relax and enjoy an authentic Italian meal after walking around half of the World Showcase.
 The staff is really nice, attentive and accommodating.
 Enjoy the fresh bread you can dip in olive oil and cracker/bread sticks.
 We enjoyed a glass of wine with our entrees, which are very good.
 I kept hearing my vacation party rave about their dishes.
-We've been here a few times and it does not disappoint.
+We have been here a few times and it does not disappoint.
 Save room for a cannoli for dessert!

 50’s Prime Time Café, Hollywood Studios—This is a throwback restaurant where you eat in the kitchen and there are TV’s showing old black and white sitcoms.
 The entire visit is entertaining from the moment you walk in to the moment you walk out.
-We were hesitant after hearing people talk about the comedic statements that are made to you, because we are quiet diners who don’t want attention.
+We were hesitant after hearing people talk about the comedic statements that are made to you, because we are quiet diners who do not want attention.
 But, we heard so much about “wholesome, old, homemade cooking”; we had to try it at least once, right?
 My son made the mistake of secretly asking the hostess for their best (joker) server they had, because my husband and I had never been there, but my son had been there.
 My husband and I did not suffer any consequences, but my son did.
 It was hilarious.
 As for the food, IT IS all it is cracked up to be.
 The fried chicken is very good.
 The sampler is a great way to try everything.
-FYI, don't try to hide anything in the bones on the plate.
+FYI, do not try to hide anything in the bones on the plate.
 We saw our server look under the bones to make sure all the meat is eaten off of the bones and there is no unwanted food hidden under the bones.
-Word to the wise, don't put your elbows on the table and make sure you finish all of your meal.
+Word to the wise, do not put your elbows on the table and make sure you finish all of your meal.
 Thankfully, my husband likes collard greens.
-If you can’t finish, they just make a joke out of it, tell you that you can’t have dessert and try to get you to finish your meal, just like mom used to do.
+If you cannot finish, they just make a joke out of it, tell you that you cannot have dessert and try to get you to finish your meal, just like mom used to do.
 If you like peanut butter and jelly sandwiches, try the Peanut Butter and Jelly shake.
 Nummy!

 Jiko, Animal Kingdom Lodge—This is a signature restaurant (requires 2 table service entitlements of DDP).
 I am told that the menu changes seasonally and they have an African, Mediterranean and Indian influence.
 The restaurant is designed to mimic an African sunset.

 Victoria & Albert’s, Grand Floridian Resort & Spa—Some restaurants have a dress code, which basically means no bathing suits, cutoffs, torn clothing, hats, tank tops, etc., but this place has a more strict dress code.
 Men must wear dinner jackets with dress pants or slacks and shoes.
 Ties are optional.
 Women may wear a cocktail dress, nice dress, dressy pant suit or a skirt with a blouse.
-This is not only a signature restaurant, but it’s also fine dining and pure elegance.
+This is not only a signature restaurant, but it is also fine dining and pure elegance.
 All diners must be 10 or older.
 There are three different dining experiences to choose from; The Dining Room, Queen Victoria’s Room and The Chef’s Table.
 There are over 700 wines available and your meal will consist of seven to ten courses.
 If you reserve The Chef’s Table, your menu will be created specifically for your tastes.
-They have won the AAA Five Diamond Award every year since 2000 and I can't wait to find out why!
+They have won the AAA Five Diamond Award every year since 2000 and I cannot wait to find out why!
 (Hopefully, I can get reservations.)

-Keep in mind that the first 8 restaurants are in my opinion and everyone’s taste buds are not the same nor can every restaurant please 100% of all patrons.
+Keep in mind that the first 9 restaurants are in my opinion and everyone’s taste buds are not the same nor can every restaurant please 100% of all patrons.
 Take a look at review sites like TripAdvisor.
 While reviews are great, there are some you need to take with a grain of salt.
 Not all reviews are fair and/or legit.
 The list I provided is based on food, ambiance and we scored 5 out of 5 stars.
-If it’s not listed above, either it was a 3 or 4 out of 5 stars (in my opinion), we just didn’t care for the food, but the experience was top notch or we haven't eaten there, yet.
-Just ask me and I’ll tell you if we’ve dined there or not.
-You can contact me via our contact page, our Facebook page, our Facebook All Access Disney Group or our Facebook Disney Vacation Club Group.
+If it is not listed above, either it was a 3 or 4 out of 5 stars (in my opinion), we just did not care for the food, but the experience was top notch or we have not eaten there, yet.
+Just ask me and I will tell you if we have dined there or not.
+Click here to see our group's top choices in all of the parks and hotels.